Kata Tjuta and Uluru; exploring the Red Centre

 Travel to Kata Tjuta (Olgas)

-Kata Tjuta or The Olgas, are a group of wonderful domed rock formations located in the Northern Territory of Australia.
-Kata Tjuta is of cultural importance to the traditional owners of the land.
-It is famous for spectacular sunrise and sunset views.
-It is also a fantastic place for hiking.
+Kata Tjuta, also known as The Olgas, is a stunning collection of domed rock formations in Australia’s Northern Territory.
+It’s sacred to the traditional owners of the land.
+It is renowned for its breathtaking sunrise and sunset views, where the rocks glow in vivid hues.
+Kata Tjuta is also a fantastic place for hiking.

 Then, we went to Kata Tjuta (the Olgas), a massive dome-shaped rock formation about an hour's drive from Uluru.
 Katja Tuja is 546 metres above sea level, but the highest peak, Mount Olga, is 1066 metres higher than Uluru.